trucngo100/data-analyst-portfolio-projects/ibm_human_resources/hr-readme.md

 :link: [Go to Tableau Dashboard](https://public.tableau.com/views/MarketplaceEcommerceAnalysis_SellerAcquisitionCustomerRetention/SELLERBUYERNETWORKDB?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

-## Northstar Metrics: Monthly Income
+## Northstar Metrics: Attrition Rate (%)

 ## Insights from Visualization

 1. Primary Driver: Compensation
-- The most critical insight comes from the top-right chart ("Monthly Income is the Reason..."):

-- Inverse Relationship: There is a drastic inverse correlation between salary and attrition.

-- The Danger Zone: The vast majority of employees leaving (137 people) fall into the lowest income bracket ($1k–$4k).

-- The Drop-off: As soon as salary exceeds $7k, attrition drops to near zero.
-This suggests that once employees cross a specific financial threshold, retention stabilizes significantly.
+- There is an inverse correlation between salary and attrition.
+Salary could possibly explain for the reason of leaving.
+As soon as salary exceeds $7k, attrition drops to near zero.
+This suggests that once employees cross a specific financial threshold, they will stay because of the financial stability.

 2. Demographic Profile of Attrition
-- The employees leaving are not just "low earners"; they fit a specific demographic profile often associated with entry-level positions:

 - Age: The 21–30 and Under 20 age brackets show a visibly higher proportion of attrition compared to older groups (31+).

 - Experience: Employees with 0–4 years of working experience see high turnover.